City Guidance on the Implementation of the Housing Crisis Act

 - Ministerial housing projects with an application submitted to City Planning, or for which the Los Angeles Department of Building and Safety (LADBS) accepts a complete building permit Plan Check application, on or after January 1, 2022

 - Housing projects that submit a complete HCA Vesting Preliminary Application

 To implement the HCA and Title 7 of the Government Code, as amended by SB 8, the following development review criteria apply:

 Housing Unit Replacement and Occupant Protections

-A Housing Development Project must obtain an SB 8 Replacement Unit Determination (RUD) letter from LAHD before submitting a complete application to City Planning or receiving a clearance from LAHD during the permitting process for projects that do not require a City Planning application.
+A Housing Development Project must obtain an SB 8 Replacement Unit Determination (RUD) letter from LAHD before submitting a complete application to City Planning, or receiving a clearance from LAHD during the permitting process if the project does not require a City Planning application.
 Alternatively, if the project qualifies, it may obtain and complete a No Net Loss Property Owner Declaration in lieu of the SB 8 RUD.

 To initiate a request for HCA vesting rights, submit a Housing Crisis Act Vesting Preliminary Application (CP-4062) Form and the required materials through City Planning's Online Application Portal.